 At Noah Webster Schools, we are happy to offer bus transportation to students who live farther than one mile away from campus, providing parents and students with added convenience and ease each morning and after school.

-Our transportation director creates bus routes based on an 8 mile radius around each campus.
+Bus service at Noah Webster Schools is very limited with bus routes set up within limitations imposed by time and route distance.
+Our Transportation Director creates bus routes that attempt to serve as many students as possible.
 While we try our best to accommodate all of our students, bus routes are not guaranteed until approved by the transportation director.